-- Each teacher and TA has a resource box with planning and resources for phonics games, flash cards (matching phoneme mats) a 'noisy box' with new phonemes inside. - All children have a phonics wallet with a sound mat linked to their phase, a whiteboard with phoneme frames at the top and lines for sentences a pen and a rubber. - All staff follow the same structure when teaching a new phoneme: open up the noisy box, model correct pronunciation (pure sound) as they lift the lid, children to then say it to their friend, look at the grapheme, form it, EYFS: printed, KS1: Precursive/cursive once letters are printed correctly, along with the handwriting patter.
-Staff use a puppet to segment a word (ensuring children can see teachers mouth) with the new phoneme in, and children practise reading a word with the new phoneme.
-When orally segmenting, children and adults count the sounds on their fingers and tap their chin in their non-dominant hand and ensure children are taught to do this also e.g. 'hold your pencil, with your other hand count the sounds you can hear on your chin'.
+- Each teacher and TA has a resource box with planning and resources for phonics games, grapheme flash cards, a 'noisy box' with new phonemes inside. - All children require a whiteboard with phoneme frames and lines for sentences, a whiteboard pen and rubber for every session.
+Children working on Phase 2 and Phase 3 also have their own individual sound mat with sounds and tricky words in the order they are taught.
+Phase 5 children will have access to 'sound families' mats to locate alternate sounds. - Each classroom in EYFS and Year 1 has a Phonics display board, where sounds taught so far are displayed and referred to throughout the day.
+Year 2 have a spelling wall where spelling rules and alternate graphemes are displayed. - All staff follow the same structure when teaching a new phoneme: model correct pronunciation (pure sound), children to then say it, look at the grapheme, form it, (EYFS: printed, KS1: Pre-cursive/cursive once letters are printed correctly), along with the handwriting patter.
+Staff to segment a word (ensuring children can see teacher's mouth)

+with the new phoneme in, and children practise reading a word with the new phoneme.
+When orally segmenting, children and adults count the sounds on their fingers and tap their chin in their non-dominant hand (referred to as 'Phonics Fingers') and ensure children are taught to do this also e.g. 'hold your pencil with your writing hand and use your Phonics fingers to count the sounds you can hear'.

-- The phonemes taught in the week closely link to the reading book they are taking home to practise and reinforce new phonemes. - Phonics lessons are well paced and structured to meet the needs of all children. - Daily sessions are between 20-25 minutes long and are taught daily without exception. - Lessons are fun and interactive to motivate the children. - Groups are flexible and differentiated. - Phonics is taught by both teachers and teaching assistants. - Children use interactive resources to practise phonics skills. - Blending and segmenting opportunities are given throughout lessons. - A phonics wall is displayed in each classroom.
+- The phonemes taught in the week link to the reading book they are taking home to practise and reinforce new phonemes. - Phonics lessons are well paced and structured to meet the needs of all children. - Daily sessions are between 25-30 minutes long and are taught at least daily without exception. - Lessons are fun and interactive to motivate the children. - Groups are flexible and differentiated. - Phonics is taught by both teachers and teaching assistants. - Children use interactive resources to practise phonics skills. - Blending and segmenting opportunities are given throughout lessons.